mikekchar/JLDrill/README.md

 Japanese language using spaced repetition.

 Note: JLDrill is an *old* project and has suffered from bitrot.
-It still works, but requires some understanding of how to build ruby projects.
-I'm hoping to find some time to clean it up a bit over time.
-You can consider it alpha quality, but it is fairly feature rich if you can figure out how to install and run it.
+It no longer works properly.
+I hope I will find time to bring it back to the living...

 ##Features
   * spaced repetition